 The purpose of the renderer function is to take a list of image files and

-assemble them into an animation. gganimate
+assemble them into an animation. gganimate provide a range of renderers

 but it is also possible to provide your own, if the supplied ones are lacking